mazidulfarabi/Shifterz_Sciblitz_AI/README.md

 ---

 ## Why This Exists

+Globally, an estimated 43 million people are completely blind, and over 2.2 billion suffer from some form of visual impairment.
+The vast majority live in low-income regions where expensive assistive hardware like Meta smart glasses are entirely unaffordable, and limited access to specialized education leaves a significant portion unable to read Braille.

 For people who are fully blind, have blurred vision or are partially blind (Glaucoma, Retinitis Pigmentosa (RP), Leber Hereditary Optic Neuropathy (LHON), Choroideremia, Cataracts, Diabetic Retinopathy, Age-Related Macular Degeneration (AMD), Stargardt Disease) simple tasks carry friction that sighted users rarely think about: